321020/VoCat/README.md

 /switch <device> <iccid>
 /wfc <device> <status|on|off|reconnect>
 /sms <device> <number> <message>
-/call <device> <number> <seconds>
-/calls <device>
-/answer <device>
-/hangup <device>
 ```

-Profile switching, SMS submission, and dialing use one-time confirmation buttons.
-Timed dialing performs the modem call action and automatically hangs up after 1–600 seconds; it does not capture or process call audio.
+Profile switching and SMS submission use one-time confirmation buttons.
 The bot does not expose eSIM download, delete, or rename commands.

 ## Updating